ga4gh/vrs/docs/source/terms_and_model.rst

   than Text if possible.
 * An implementation SHOULD define or adopt conventions for defining the strings stored in Text.definition.
-* If a future version of VR-Spec is adopted by an implementation and the new version enables defining existing Text objects under a different Variation subclass, the implementation MUST construct a new object under the other Variation subclass.
+* If a future version of VRS is adopted by an implementation and the new version enables defining existing Text objects under a different Variation subclass, the implementation MUST construct a new object under the other Variation subclass.
 In such a case, an